Coti00/Coti00.github.io/content/en/project/Linux/index.md

 ---
 {{< figure src="featured.png" >}}

-#### This is a Linux project for which I received a perfect score on the final project.
+### This is a Linux project for which I received a perfect score on the final project.

+Using the concept of threads, the program is divided into a server and a client.
+The server receives messages from clients and forwards them to other clients, or sends messages entered by the server to clients.
+The client receives messages from the server or sends messages entered by the user to the server.

 ##### Click below button⬇️